StudentDataLabs/VisionZeroInnovationLab/resources/tutorials/Tutorials.md

 From here, you can choose the colour and set the density.
 Since we are interested in finding hotspots, it's generally better to lower the density.

 To export the map, follow [this link](http://docs.qgis.org/2.0/en/docs/user_manual/print_composer/print_composer.html) to find out more about Print Composer

+##Summary
+You've made it to the end of the Vision Zero Innovation Lab tutorials!
+It may seem a little daunting but don't be discouraged - data science is a very expansive discipline that anyone can pick up with practice.
+Here at Student Data Labs, we take a project-orientated approach to learning the kinds of skills that you will encounter out there in the real world.
+These demos are by no means exhaustive so we would advise you to use them as a springboard onto further learning.
+In follow-up Labs we will build on the skills you have developed here.